Earth is the only planet in the universe known to possess life.

 There are several million known species of life, ranging from the bottom of the deepest ocean to a few miles into the atmosphere,

 Additional reporting by Nola Taylor Redd, Space.com Contributor

 although it is not perfectly round, instead being more of an "oblate spheroid" whose spin causes it to be squashed at its poles and swollen at the equator

-Climate change is happening now.
-The world are warming, global sea level is rising, and some types of extreme weather events are becoming more frequent and more severe.
+The world is warming, global sea level is rising, and some types of extreme weather events are becoming more frequent and more severe.

 These changes have already resulted in a wide range of impacts across the World and many sectors of the economy.